isomerpages/moe-cedargirlssec/_our-curriculum/Academic/Mathematics.md

 <img src="/images/math4.png" style="width:60%">	<br><br>

 <b>2.
 Maths Talent Development Programme</b><br><br>
-Central to the Maths Talent Development Programme is the Maths Olympiad Programme which seeks to develop the problem solving skills of those students who are passionate in Mathematics.
-These students undergo a structured training programme and take part in various competitions, e.g. the Singapore Maths Olympiad and the Australian Mathematics Competition etc to hone their problem solving skills.<br><br>
+Central to the Mathematics Talent Development Programme is the Mathematics Olympiad Programme which seeks to develop the problem-solving skills of those students who are passionate in Mathematics.
+These students undergo a structured training programme and take part in the Singapore Mathematics Olympiad (SMO) to hone their problem-solving skills.

+Students also gets a chance to take part in the International Mathematical Modelling Challenge (IMMC), which aims to promote the learning of mathematical modeling and applications for the students.
+It is based on the firm belief that students need to experience the power of Mathematics to help better understand, analyse and solve real world problems outside of Mathematics itself, in realistic contexts.
+This is a true team competition, held over a number of days with students able to use any inanimate resources and a mix of different kinds of Mathematics for their analysis and solution to real problems.<br>

 The Research Programme aims to develop students’ intellectual capabilities, subject-related interests, knowledge and skills necessary for the workplace of the future.
 Students who are involved in the Maths Research projects are also mentored for the Singapore Maths Project Festival.<br><br>
 <img src="/images/math5.png" style="width:60%">	<br>
 <b>Cedarians in action in the Singapore Mathematics Project Festival, 2018</b><br><br>